Congratulations on registering your Sole Proprietorship on Ownr! We have compiled a quick guide for you to get your business up and running.

 3. Register for CRA Program Accounts

 To register for HST/GST, Import/Export or Payroll as a Sole Proprietor, you first need to obtain your Business Number.
-Once you have your Business Number (a nine-digit number generally with an RT0001 at the end), you can register for other program accounts directly through the Canada Revenue Agency (CRA).
+Once you have your Business Number (a nine-digit number often including a program identifier at the end), you can register for other program accounts directly through the Canada Revenue Agency (CRA).
 You can initiate this process online or at 1-800-959-5525.

 Income Tax 123456789 RC 0001